jose-elias-alvarez/null-ls.nvim/doc/BUILTIN_CONFIG.md

 Specifying a timeout with a value less than zero will prevent the command from ever timing out.

-### Running in place
+### Temp file sources

-Some builtins write the buffer to a temp file before being executed.
-This can be turned off by setting `to_temp_file` to `false`:
+Some builtins write the buffer's content to a temp file before command execution, as a workaround for commands that don't accept `stdin`. null-ls uses the following logic to determine where to put temp files:

+1. On Unix, use `XDG_RUNTIME_DIR` if set.
+Otherwise, use `/tmp`.
+2. On Windows, use `TEMP`

+In most cases, temp file sources will work as expected without user intervention.
+For special cases, you can turn this off by setting `to_temp_file` to `false`:

 ```lua
 local sources = {